 Running for Answers & Patient Meeting

 The DTRF Patient Meeting and Running For Answers 5K Run/ Walk and Kids’ Fun Run occur annually in the fall.
 Running for Answers, founded in 2009, is the annual DTRF signature fundraising event.
 Held in Philadelphia, Pennsylvania, on the 4th Sunday in September, this special event takes place the day following our annual Patient Meeting.
 This allows patients, family members and friends to enjoy a full weekend in beautiful Philadelphia, spending a day of informative lectures and roundtables on desmoid tumors, followed by a race/ walk the next day.
-Participants work to raise donations through their Firstgiving pages prior to the race.
+Participants work to raise donations through their Classy fundraising pages prior to the race.
 Read the reports of the previous events below.
-RFA has grown to about 600 participants, and we anticipate even more in 2017.
+RFA has grown to about 600 participants, and we anticipate even more in 2019.
 Join the fun!
 It is a healing and informative weekend.
-Stay tuned for more information about our 2018 events here.

 2018 Patient Meeting